© 2018, Farok J. Contractor, Rutgers Business School

 - Tax avoidance may be legal, but is not ethically defensible because many of the loopholes and tax provisions have been written to favor corporate interests by lobbying and political influence on the part of the companies.
-Critics assert that the much-trumpeted US corporate tax rate actually is not 35 percent—that is only the marginal rate on the last slab of income, with average effective rates variously estimated to be not more than 19.4 percent (according to Citizens for Tax Justice) or 27 percent (according to Price Waterhouse).
-This would put the US tax burden in the middle of the OECD advanced-nation group.
+Critics assert that, even prior to 2018, the much-trumpeted US corporate tax rate actually was not 35 percent—that was only the marginal rate on the last slab of income, with average effective rates variously estimated to be not more than 19.4 percent (according to Citizens for Tax Justice) or 27 percent (according to Price Waterhouse).
+This put the US tax burden in the middle of the OECD advanced-nation group.
 Since 2018, under the new tax law, US corporations effectively enjoy a well-below OECD nation tax burden.

 - It is true that if a MNC pays less tax, more money is left over for shareholder dividends or to put toward replenishing the R&D budget.
 But critics argue that higher after-tax profits from tax avoidance may be diverted instead into fatter bonuses and stock options for top executives.

 - Inversions may maintain necessary jobs and operations in the original countries.
 However, shifting the headquarters of the company increases the chances of additional job creation in the other nation or elsewhere.

 The dilemma multinational company executives face is how to reconcile the ethical desire for the corporation to contribute something to each country in which it operates with the need to maximize global total earnings, after taxes, for shareholders.
 Large firms operate in dozens of nations (and recall that there are more than 190 nations in all).
 But shareholders of each company are still concentrated in one or few countries.